 Step 12.
 Get a home inspection

 Home inspections are not always required by your lender, but they are a good idea when you are buying a house.
-Many homebuyers also make passing a home inspection a condition of their offer.
+Many homebuyers make passing a home inspection a condition of their offer.

 Step 13.
 Shop for homeowners’ insurance